Product Designer

 Responsibilities

-• Product knowledge: Have working knowledge of the group you are assigned.
+- Product knowledge: Have working knowledge of the capabilities in your group.

-• Research: Conduct solution validation and incorporate insights into design decisions to fulfill user and business needs.
+- Research: Conduct competitor evaluations, usability studies, and formative evaluations (like UX Scorecards).
+Incorporate insights to fulfill user and business needs.

-• Usability: Proactively identify both small and large usability issues within your group(s).
+- Usability: Identify small and large usability issues in your group.

-• UI copy: Collaborate closely with a technical writer on microcopy and documentation suggestions.
+- UI copy: Collaborate early and often with a technical writer on microcopy and documentation.

 Requirements

-A Product Designer is expected to meet the base requirements and execute the responsibilities with a commitment to results and agreed actions.
+A Product Designer is expected to meet the base requirements and execute their responsibilities with a commitment to results and agreed actions.

 Senior Product Designer